 Along the way, there are perils waiting in the river, the dry savannah, and even when they arrive at their destination, the Masai Mara Reserve in Kenya

 The Great Migration in the Serengeti National Park actually starts in Ngorongoro Conservation Area.
 Let us start with the fact that Ngorongoro Crater is the largest unbroken caldera on Earth.
 This is a dried-up lake, and now it acts as a sanctuary for wildlife surrounded by natural steep walls that stand up to 600 meters tall.

 As a matter of fact, the crater is home to some of the highest concentrations of wildlife; lions and generally every big mammal predator lives and thrive in the crater.
 Ngorongoro is like a stage for wildlife performance in the struggle to survive.

-With open grasslands, acacia woodlands, swamps and all the other pretty details, Ngorongoro Crater is an otherworldly spot among harsh deserts of Africa.
+With open grasslands, acacia woodlands, swamps, and all the other pretty details, Ngorongoro Crater is an otherworldly spot among the harsh deserts of Africa.
 This natural wonder is one of the UNESCO World Heritage Site.